The Kings Ferry Ltd. General Conditions of Carriage

 We do not exclude or limit our liability for death or personal injury resulting from our negligence, nor as a consumer exclude your statutory rights.

 6.1 Refunds will be made on Annual Seasons only taking into account the period remaining from the day following its return to The Kings Ferry Ltd. An administration fee will be deducted from the refund amount.
-Refunds for 4 Week tickets, Books of 40 single tickets, Books of 10 single tickets, 5-day tickets, day return tickets and single tickets will not be considered.
+Refunds for all other ticket types will not be considered.

 6.2 Calculation of Refunds

-- We are unable to refund tickets in case of illness, however in the case of annual season tickets these may be surrendered to our office and the period of validity frozen until you return to work.
-The ticket must be submitted to us along with another passport photo and either a Doctor’s or hospital certificate or a letter confirming your inability to work.
-When you return to work we will extend your ticket by the number of full working days that it has remained at our office
+- We are unable to refund tickets in case of illness, however in the case of annual season tickets the period of validity may be frozen until you return to work.
+You must contact us prior to the date you wish the ticket to be frozen from and submit either a Doctor’s or hospital certificate or a letter confirming your inability to work.
+When you return to work we will extend your ticket by the number of full working days that it has been frozen.

 6.3 Maternity/Paternity Leave:

-Annual Seasons can be surrendered to us and the period of validity will be extended by the issue of a new ticket taking into account the number of working days that the surrendered ticket remains in the hands of the management from the day (up to 17:00 hrs) it is surrendered until a replacement ticket is valid but not exceeding the statutory maternity/ paternity leave.
+Annual Seasons can be frozen and the period of validity will be extended by the number of full working days that it was frozen for but not exceeding the statutory maternity/ paternity leave.
 Official documentation confirming maternity/ paternity leave must accompany the claim.
-Please supply another passport sized photo to allow us to issue a new ticket.

 7.1 Permitted Luggage: